wafrizzell/mavenfuzzyfactory_project/README.md

 ```

 <img alt="Query result for question 6f" src="02_Images/Question_6f.png">
-The last '/home' website session id was 17145

-Count sessions since last session '/home' was used
+The last '/home' website session id was 17145.
+Now we will count sessions since last session '/home' was used.
 ```
 SELECT
     COUNT(website_session_id) AS sessions